scofieldpeng/xorm-cmd/README.md

 ## Source Install

-`go get gitea.com/xorm/cmd/xorm`
+`go get xorm.io/cmd/xorm`

-and you should install the depends below:
+and you will install the depends below:

 * github.com/go-xorm/xorm